Marso22/marijonas-rocius/README.md

 ![Mobile view](https://github.com/Marso22/mind_board_games_blog/blob/main/static/images/mobile_view.png)

 #### Hackathon 2 (August 2025)
 Utilising HTML, CSS, JS, Bootstrap, Django, Python, API, Heroku, PostgreSQL, Agile - our second hackathon project brought together the full stack skills learned since May 2025.
-It included CRUD (create, read, update, and delete) functionality.
+We implemented functionality for users to create, read, update, and delete (CRUD) records.
+For the 2nd time we were a team of 4 and practiced to work together using repository to exchange our work and put all pieces together.

 #### Hackathon 1 (June 2025)